davethemaker/dailyWaterTracker/README.md

   * low-level server using node
   * use of formidable to parse incoming form posted data
   * low-level eventListeners, routing, url parsing
+  * Not very flashy, this is more for low-level understanding for working with node modules, routing, fs access

     The app uses dependency injection in numberous locations.
 A 'handle' object is creataed where desired pathnames are cojoined with requestHandlers - functions that will be invoked.